-Windows 10 includes Windows Defender, Microsoft’s built-in antivirus.
-The “Antimalware Service Executable” process is Windows Defender’s background process.
+Windows 10 includes built-in Microsoft Defender Antivirus, formerly known as Windows Defender.
+The “Antimalware Service Executable” process is Microsoft Defender’s background process.
 This program is also known as MsMpEng.exe, and is part of the Windows operating system.

 This article is part of our ongoing series explaining various processes found in Task Manager, like Runtime Broker, svchost.exe, dwm.exe, ctfmon.exe, rundll32.exe, Adobe_Updater.exe, and many others.
 Don’t know what those services are?
 Better start reading!

 What Is Antimalware Service Executable?

 Microsoft Defender, formerly known as Windows Defender, is part of Windows 10 and is the successor to the free Microsoft Security Essentials antivirus for Windows 7.
 This ensures that all Windows 10 users always have an antivirus program installed and running, even if they haven’t chosen to install one.
 If you have an out-of-date antivirus application installed, Windows 10 will deactivate it and activate Microsoft Defender for you.
 Windows 11 includes the same Microsoft Defender antivirus software, too.

 The Antimalware Service Executable process is Microsoft Defender’s background service, and it always remains running in the background.
 It’s responsible for checking files for malware when you access them, performing background system scans to check for dangerous software, installing antivirus definition updates, and anything else a security application like Defender needs to do.

 While the process is named Antimalware Service Executable on the Processes tab in Task Manager, its file name is MsMpEng.exe, and you’ll see this on the Details tab.

 You can configure Microsoft Defender, perform scans, and check its scan history from the Windows Security application included with Windows 10 and Windows 11.
 This application was formerly named the “Windows Defender Security Center.”